-Police Superintendent Christopher Flanagan oversees the Department which is staffed by 43 sworn Officers and full and part-time civilian staff consisting of:
+Police Superintendent Christopher Flanagan oversees the Department which is staffed by 44 sworn Officers as well as full and part-time civilian staff which consists of:

 1 Supervisor of Parking and Auxiliary Services

 2 Administrative Assistants

 4 Part Time Meter Inspectors

 Officers are assigned to either the Detective Bureau, Highway Patrol or Patrol Divisions.
 In a typical year, our police vehicles log about 326,000 miles in routine patrols of Township streets and neighborhoods - about 900 miles of patrolling every day of the year.

 The Radnor Police Department also maintains a Motor Unit, 2 K9 Officers, a Bike Patrol Unit, 2 Officers trained in Motor Carrier Safety (MCSAP), 6 SWAT Officers who are members of the Central Delaware County SWAT Team, 7 Major Incident Response Team (MIRT) Officers, as well as Officers who participate in the Delaware County Drug Task Force.
 The cornerstone of the Radnor Police Department is community based and oriented policing.
 In 2018 the Radnor Police Department responded to over 16,500 911 calls.

 As part of the department's "community policing" philosophy, the crime prevention unit regularly presents "Officer Friendly" programs to school students.
 Additionally the "Town Watch," a volunteer organization formed in 1977, patrols Radnor streets and alerts the police to possible trouble spots.
 The Radnor Police also provide seminars throughout the year which are advertised on the our website.
 We have also graduated several Citizens Police Academy classes.